Intern and Contract Work

 three woman sitting near the flower

-LAPC pursuing LPC
+LAPCs pursuing LPC

 According to the law, LAPCs are not permitted to recruit clients for their own benefit or gain.
 They are prohibited from seeing insurance clients and cannot operate their own independent practice.
 Sessions must be billed to the agency overseeing them.